ValdemarOrn/valdemarorn.github.com/Articles/Monte-Carlo-Pi.md

 	Pi is approx 3.1419

 Well, that was easy!
-Granted, it's not too accurate, but that does give 4 significant figures for only 291 ms of runtime (on my i7 4930K).
+Granted, it's not too accurate, but that does give 4 significant figures for only 291 ms of runtime (test with an i7 4930K).

 But wait, you mentioned GPGPU and parallelization!
 This is single threaded, how can we improve it?